get-alex/alex/contributing.md

 For markdown, [`remark`][remark] is used.

 Try and pick the right place to contribute to so we can help you faster.
-`alex` handles the user's command line experience, while the `retext` plugins determine the rules and recommendations.
+`alex` handles the user’s command line experience, while the `retext` plugins determine the rules and recommendations.

 ## Trying out your local changes